unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/vm-setup.md

    bootx64.efi
    ```

-2. The VM should now continue booting into your OS.
+2. The %%VM|vm%% should now continue booting into your OS.

 :::tip
-If this happens frequently, check your VM’s boot order and ensure the correct vDisk or ISO is set as the primary boot device in the VM settings.
+If this happens frequently, check your VM’s boot order and ensure the correct %%vDisk|vdisk%% or ISO is set as the primary boot device in the VM settings.
 :::

 </details>